aptech/docs/docs/CR-plotSetBar.rst

 ::

-    //Declare plotControl structure
+    // Declare plotControl structure
     struct plotControl myPlot;

-    //Initialize plotControl structure
+    // Initialize plotControl structure
     myPlot = plotGetDefaults("bar");

-    //Set the first set of bars to have a solid-fill, the
+    // Set the first set of bars to have a solid-fill, the
-    //second set to have a fill of horizontal lines, the third
+    // second set to have a fill of horizontal lines, the third
-    //to have a diagonal cross fill and set the bars to be
+    // to have a diagonal cross fill and set the bars to be
-    //side-by-side.
+    // side-by-side.
     textures = { 0, 8, 13 };
     plotSetBar(&myPlot, textures, 0);

-    //Create data
+    // Create data
     x = seqa(1, 1, 5);
     y = {
     1.5       2    1.8,